| There's

 forced Jews to renounce their religion, they went to Morocco, where

+they flourished.
 Emerging in 19th-century Europe, out of nationalist sentiment and

 a reaction to anti-semitism, Zionism poisoned this congenial atmosphere.